j3k0/cordova-plugin-purchase-documentation/guides/consumable-android.md

 Copy this line inside the `initStore()` function, anywhere before the initial `store.refresh()`.
 Also add the recommended `Content-Security-Policy` to your `index.html` as mentioned in the documentation.

 Alright, we're done with coding!
 Let's try the whole thing now.
-Repeat the steps from the [Testing](non-consumable-android.md#testing) section above:
+We will repeat the steps from the [Testing](#testing) section above:

 ```text
 ./android-release.sh run
 ```

-Here you go!
+Here we go.
+Let's try to purchase from the app, make sure you are using one of the test account.

 The full source for this tutorial is available here: [https://gist.github.com/j3k0/3324bb8e759fef4b3054b834a5a88500](https://gist.github.com/j3k0/3324bb8e759fef4b3054b834a5a88500)